Mass Creator Awards

 Boston, MA 02109

 Payment is due at the time of submission.
 Entrants may pay via PayPal at that time or send a check with their total entry fee.
 Payments must be received by December 15th in order for the entry to be considered.
-Entrants which need to be invoiced should contact Shaun Neville at firstname.lastname@example.org.
+Entrants who need to be invoiced should contact Nancy Albertson at email@example.com.

 The Mass Creator Awards will only accept URL formats such as YouTube, Vimeo, or any other permalink video hosting web service.
 Be sure to check your settings and confirm that outside parties will be able to see your video.
 If judges are unable to see your entry, you may be disqualified.

 The judges will view 10 minutes of your entry at any point of the video unless you specify in your notes a specific (and sequential) 10-minute section to watch.
 All videos that are reviewed must be in the state that they were aired in.
 No additional editing is allowed, except to cut it down to one 10-minute segment.
 Compilations may be disqualified by judges.

 You may enter your entry in as many categories as you like, with the exception of the for-profit category (see notes below).
 A separate fee will be charged for each entry.
 Only one winner from each category will be awarded.
 Each video is judged on the same level of standard.
 There are no divisions.

 Best Hosting: Showcase your hosting skills!
 This category will be judged on the hosts professionalism, entertainment level, and ability to ask great questions and develop an interesting dialogue.
 This category is open to video projects as well as podcasts and audio content.

 Civic Engagement: Features of government programs or people working to make a difference in the civic life of our communities.